rtavenar/hdr/content/parts/01/dtw/dtw_warping_length.md

 ```

 The question is then to compute the set `admissible_lengths(i, j, max_length)`.
-We have shown that this set is actually rather simple to compute and its length
+We have shown that this set can be computed explicitly and that its length
 is $O(\min(i, j))$.
 Overall, we have a $O(mn^2 + nm^2)$ complexity for this exact algorithm.